Fall Rot: Background

-French defensive preparations
+French preparations

 By the end of May 1940, the best-equipped French armies had been sent north and lost in Fall Gelb and the evacuation from Dunkirk, which cost the Allies 61 divisions.
 French commander Maxime Weygand was faced with the prospect of defending a 965 km front from Sedan, along the Aisne and Somme rivers to Abbeville on the Channel, with 64 French divisions.
-The 51st (Highland) Infantry Division and a few British divisions being sent to French ports south of the Somme to form the "2nd BEF" were the only British contribution.
+The 51st (Highland) Infantry Division and a few British divisions were sent to French ports south of the Somme to form the "2nd BEF" were the only British contribution.
 Weygand lacked reserves to counter a breakthrough against 142 German divisions and the Luftwaffe, which had air supremacy, except over the English Channel.

 Between six and ten million civilian refugees had fled the fighting and clogged the roads, in what became known as L'Éxode (The Exodus) and few arrangements had been made for their reception.
-The population of Chartres declined from 23,000 to 800 and Lille from 200,000 to 20,000, while cities in the south such as Pau and Bordeaux rapidly grew in size.
+The population of Chartres declined from 23,000 to 800 and Lille from 200,000 to 20,000 as cities in the south such as Pau and Bordeaux rapidly grew in size.